Check in, check out and auto saving

 Each time an item is checked in a new entry is recorded in the item's revision history (with your comment) and a new version of the item is created.
 You can restore a previous version of an item from the Revision History dialog.
 For more information, see the File and folder properties article.

 If you aren't happy with the changes you made to an item, you can undo the check out.

-This will discard all of your changes since you checked out the item for editing, and the item won't be checked out to you anymore.
+This will discard all of your changes since the last time it was checked in, and the item won't be checked out to you anymore.

 You can undo a check out from the toolbar or the right-click menu.